WebSharper documentation

-WebSharper.UI's core type for working with HTML is Doc.
-A Doc can represent a single DOM node (an element or plain text), or sequence of zero or more nodes.
+WebSharper.UI's core type for HTML construction is Doc.
+A Doc can represent a single DOM node (element, text), but it can also be a sequence of zero or more nodes.
+This allows you to treat equally any HTML snippet that you want to insert into a document, whether it consists of a single element or not.

 The main means of creating Docs is by using the functions in the WebSharper.UI.Html module.
-Every HTML element has a dedicated function, such as div or p, which takes a sequence of attributes (of type Attr) and a sequence of child nodes (of type Doc).
+Every HTML element has a dedicated function, such as div or p, which takes a sequence of attributes and child nodes, of type Attr and Doc respectively.
 Additionally, the text function creates a text node.

 open WebSharper.UI.Html